mediapills/cloud-custodian/docs/source/gcp/examples/bucket-object-delete.rst

 Storage - Delete Obsolete Objects
 =======================================

-This sample policy deletes all objects older than 31 days.
+This sample policy deletes all objects older than 31 days in the buckets whose name matches the regular expression.

 .. code-block:: yaml